shevkoplyas/read_multiple_huge_db_without_joining/README.md

 The problem we're solving here is the size of the data.
 For example 10 years of 1-minute bars for
 S&P500 components takes about 40 GByte of sqlite3 db files (1 db file per one symbol).
-And with limitted RAM we simply can't join them all ans then sort.
+And with limitted RAM we simply can't join them all and then sort.
 We'll have to open all 500 DBs, then "select *" ordered by timestamp and then manipulate the array of "cursors" in order to read all 500 db/tables strictly sequentially all ordered in time.